Meet the Festival Orchestra Musicians

 Co-Principal Trombone

-Matthew Vaughn, Principal Trombone (March), has been a member of the Philadelphia Orchestra since 1999 and Co-Principal Trombone since 2014.
+Matthew Vaughn, Principal Trombone, has been a member of the Philadelphia Orchestra since 1999 and Co-Principal Trombone since 2014.
 Previously, he was Principal of the San Antonio Symphony and served in the U.S. Air Force Concert Band in Washington, D.C.
 He has performed with the Los Angeles Philharmonic, Atlanta Symphony, National Symphony, Israel Philharmonic, and the “Super-World” Orchestra in Tokyo.
 Mr. Vaughn earned his bachelor’s and Performer’s Certificate from Indiana University, and did graduate work in education and conducting at Indiana and George Mason University.
 He credits most of his success to his teachers David Brumfield, M. Dee Stewart (formerly with The Philadelphia Orchestra), and the late Milton Stevens (former Principal Trombone of the National Symphony).
 An accomplished educator, Matthew teaches trombone and coaches brass chamber music at the Curtis Institute and Temple University.
 He founded Bar Harbor Brass Week, an intense summer festival for high school and college brass players.
-This is his sixth year at Arizona Musicfest.
-Mr. Vaughn is generously sponsored by Eddie and Susan (*) Smith.
+This is his seventh year at Arizona Musicfest.

 Samuel Schlosser